huskyroboticsteam/Resurgence/README.md

 Our codebase is developed for an NVIDIA Jetson TX2, which runs Ubuntu Linux; as such, much of our code will be Unix-specific.

-> ⚠️ The only supported platform is Ubuntu 20.04 LTS.
+> ⚠️ The only supported platform is Ubuntu 22.04 LTS.
 Other versions/distros/platforms may work, but if you want as easy as possible, go with this version.

 **Windows users:** You should use either [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) or a VM with a Linux distribution installed (Ubuntu recommended).
 Either should work fine.
 Whichever you use, install either the VM or WSL2 and follow the Linux instructions.
-As noted above, **use Ubuntu 20.04**.
+As noted above, **use Ubuntu 22.04**.

 **Mac users:** We recommend running an Ubuntu virtual machine via [UTM](https://mac.getutm.app/).
 After installing the app, set up your VM using [UTM's Ubuntu image](https://mac.getutm.app/gallery/ubuntu-20-04).
 Please note that UTM only supports the latest version of Ubuntu (22.04).
-Since the codebase is based on an older version of Ubuntu, there will be package errors that you need to manually resolve (more details below).

-**From here on out, the installation instructions will assume you are using Ubuntu 20.04 LTS**.
+**From here on out, the installation instructions will assume you are using Ubuntu 22.04 LTS**.
 Windows users should run commands in either their Linux VM or their WSL terminal.
 For Linux users, we'll assume you're running Ubuntu; users of another distribution may need to change some instructions (e.g. package managers) depending on your distro.